 Cancellation of services

+Our services are subject to a 12 month minimum term.
 You can cease our services at any time by giving 30 days notice in writing to email@example.com.
 Notice of termination must be given in writing.

 Upon cancelling our appointment we shall calculate the balance of any fees due to us for the remaining term that must be paid in full within 30 days.
 No refunds will be given for subscription fees already paid.